slamice/wri/fiction/hipsters/first-draft/ch13 - Gallery.md

 "Everything is awkward" I puttered.

+"What happened though?"
+His eyes seemed starved, "it seemed like you were getting along well together."
+He was rubbing his hands, the webbing between his fingers were scratched raw with spots of blood.

+"Everything is awkward.
+Everything."
+I said, not hiding the fact that I was watching them as they shook.

-Behind Jack was his corner I recognized some of Jack's staple pieces.
+Behind Jack was his corner, and I recognized some of his staple pieces.
 And next to those was tiny black writing on little white plaques.
 Each of them were numbered "Untitled"s.

 "He discovered me in ....
 Gave me my drugs, qualudes."